potatoqualitee/SPReplicator/README.md

 #### Results of built-in logger (New-SPRLogList and `-LogToList`)

 ![image](https://user-images.githubusercontent.com/8278033/43561352-63b655cc-95b2-11e8-93e0-90926df74d47.png)

-## Command Reference
-For more details about commands, visit the [wiki](https://github.com/potatoqualitee/SPReplicator/wiki/Command-Reference) or use Get-Help.

 ## Power BI
 A Power BI Template is included in the bin directory.
 More coming soon.